 Overviews of Different Reservations

 Maintaining the availability of water is a key component of environmental restoration and management of the Kissimmee River and Chain of Lakes.
 The Kissimmee River and Chain of Lakes form the headwaters of Lake Okeechobee and the Everglades.
 Together, these remarkable Central Florida water resources shelter 178 species of fish, wetland-dependent wading birds, amphibians, reptiles, and mammals.
 The basin contains a nationally recognized largemouth bass (Micropterus salmoides) fishery, nesting colonies of the endangered wood stork (Mycteria americana) and snail kite (Rostrhamus sociabilis), and one of the largest concentrations of nesting bald eagles (Haliaeetus leucocephalus) in the United States.
 Before the Kissimmee River was channelized, it meandered for 103 miles between Lake Kissimmee and Lake Okeechobee and contained diverse fish and wildlife resources and habitats associated with sand bars, vegetation beds, and variable flow conditions.
 The river overflowed its banks frequently and inundated the 1 to 2 mile-wide floodplain for extended periods of time, creating a mosaic of wetland plant communities.

-The water reservations will also support the Kissimmee River Restoration Project (KRRP) being completed through a 50-50 partnership between the District and the U.S. Army Corps of Engineers to return flow to the meandering river's historic channel.
-When the restoration project is complete, more than 40 square miles of river-floodplain ecosystem will be restored, including almost 25,000 acres of wetlands and approximately 44 miles of historic river channel.
+The water reservations also supports the Kissimmee River Restoration Project (KRRP) completed through a 50-50 partnership between the District and the U.S. Army Corps of Engineers to return flow to the meandering river's historic channel.
+The project includes restoration of more than 40 square miles of river-floodplain ecosystem containing approximately 25,000 acres of wetlands and 44 miles of historic river channel.